 Dissertation (2000): “Greek Architectural Polychromy from the Seventh to Second Centuries B.C.: History and Significance”

-Assistant Professor, College of William and Mary
+Associate Professor, College of William and Mary

 Dissertation (2002): “Egypt in the Roman Imagination: A Study of Aegyptiaca from Pompeii”